micmejia/bible-dump/AMPC/Matthew/Matt 22.md

 And he said, Friend, how did you come in here without putting on the [appropriate] wedding garment?
-And he was speechless ([^a]muzzled, gagged).
+And he was speechless (muzzled, gagged).